 B cells are crucial to immune defence by producing large quantities of antibodies with pathogen neutralizing capacities.
 Antibody responses can be made to target a limitless range of antigens with exquisite specificity and affinity, while eliciting different effector functions.
-This remarkable ability of the adaptive immune system relies on DNA mutation and recombination occurring at immunoglobulin (Ig) loci, that encode for antibody heavy and light chains.
+This remarkable ability of the adaptive immune system relies on DNA mutation and recombination events occurring at immunoglobulin (Ig) loci, that encode for antibody heavy and light chains.

 Once a mature B cell encounters its cognate antigen in peripheral lymphoid organs such as the spleen, antibody responses can be further refined through processes known as class switch recombination (CSR) and somatic hypermutation (SHM).
 As a result, mature B cells differentiating into plasma cells change antibody isotype (or class, which determines different effector functions and the neutralizing capacity of antibodies) and increase antibody affinity towards antigen.
 Both CSR and SHM are catalysed by the DNA mutator enzyme activation-induced cytidine deaminase (AID), but only SHM is reliant on the formation of specialized microanatomical structures known as germinal centres (GCs).